sylhare/sylhare.github.io/_posts/2021/2021-01-28-Simplified-big-o.md

 But for most of the people, we just need a general idea of how slow our algorithm.

-Big O notation is really useful when you know you'll have a tone of data to process, then you'll be interested to have am algorithm that performs well on average and not too bad at worst.
+Big O notation is really useful when you know you'll have a tone of data to process, then you'll be interested to have an algorithm that performs well on average and not too bad at worst.

-It's like you would not want to use a chainsaw to cut flowers, you can do it manually.
-But when it comes to tree, the chainsaw's far more useful.
+The time or space complexity matters depending on the likelihood of operations.
+The more operation will be performed, the more time or memory it will take, which will either slow down your program or make it crash.
+So it's not about optimising at all costs, but optimise where it matters and knowing the strength and weakness of your algorithm.

 ## The simplified version